mlakkadshaw/Mixular/Readme.md

 ### Passing properties

-To pass multiple properties for the event you can type the keyword prop followed by the property name e.g `propProduct="Laptop" propPrice="500"`
+To pass multiple properties for the event you can type the keyword prop followed by the property name e.g `prop-product="Laptop" prop-price="500"`

 ## Built by [ML&Co](http://mohammedlakkadshaw.com)